Mahindra XEV 9e And BE 6e Launched In India, Prices Start From Rs 18.90 Lakh

 The interior of both EVs are minimalist and feature a 2-spoke steering wheel with illuminated logos (Infinity logo on the XEV 9e and BE logo on the BE 6e).
 The rest is similar with a layered dashboard design.

 The centre console features dials for the driving modes and the gear shifter.
-It also features two cupholders and two wireless phone chargers.
+It also features two cupholders and a wireless phone charger (the BE 6e has two wireless phone charging pads).
 The console extends to the front centre armrest.